timyates/groovy-script-griffon/README.md

 ### Not currently for human consumption

+It doesn't work right, doesn't work fast, and doesn't make much sense at the moment...

-This is here so I can get at it from different places
+This is only here so I can get at it from different places